fghhfg/jekyll-bootstrap/_posts/2011-12-29-jekyll-introduction.md

 tags : [learn]
 description: |
-  The Jekyll introduction outlines specifically what Jekyll is and why you would want to use it, as well as exactly how Jekyll does what it does.
+  The Jekyll introduction outlines specifically what Jekyll is and why you would want to use it, as well as exactly how Jekyllg does what it does.
 ---

 ## Overview